Some Points To Remember While Choosing PSAT Dates

 5 Things to Consider When You Select a PSAT Date

 The PSAT tests the skills you have acquired over the years.
-The first step in appearing for the PSAT is selecting a date for the test.
-However, there are other aspects you need to remember when you select a date PSAT.
-The five important things to consider when you select a date PSAT:
+The first step in appearing for the test is selecting a date for the test.
+However, there are other aspects you need to remember when you make this selection.
+The five important things to consider are:

 - Selecting a Test Center

-The available test date PSAT is in October.
-The PSAT is offered on two days every year, the third Saturday of October and the preceding Wednesday.
-Before selecting a date PSAT, check with your high school counsellor or administration office about the day/date when your school will administer the test.
-In case you are unable to appear for the test on the day your school is administering it, check with the other high schools in or near your area to check if they are administering on the alternate date PSAT.
-For example, if your school is administering the PSAT test on Saturday, another school might be administering the test on Wednesday.
+The available test date is in October.
+It is offered on two days every year, the third Saturday of October and the preceding Wednesday.
+Before selecting a date, check with your high school counsellor or administration office about the day/date when your school will administer the test.
+In case you are unable to appear for the test on the day your school is administering it, check with the other high schools in or near your area to check if they are administering on the alternate date.
+For example, if your school is administering the test on Saturday, another school might be administering the test on Wednesday.
 It is important that you decide quickly about your test center because you will need to sign up at the test center where you intend to take the test.
-Make sure that you pay the PSAT fee at the test center where you will appear for the test.
+Make sure that you pay the test fee at the center where you will appear for the test.

 - Check for other information